Skip to main content

 • Pressure-test positioning: If the outbound message is weak, ABM will not save it; fix the narrative before adding channels.

-A senior fractional CMO should not default to one motion.
-At Nyman Media, we often design the operating model as a sequence: sharpen ICP, test outbound messaging, identify high-fit accounts, then layer ABM where the economics and sales process justify it.
+A fractional CMO should not default to one motion.
+The model often works best as a sequence: sharpen ICP, test outbound messaging, identify high-fit accounts, then add ABM where the economics and sales process justify it.

 Frequently asked